FGalvao77/data-science-projects/README.md

 - good writing and,
 - disciplined and organized.

-Complete training in a Higher Course in Data Science Technology by UNICID (University of the City of São Paulo - Cruzeiro do Sul group).
+Completed graduation in Higher Technological Course in Data Science by UNICID (Cruzeiro do Sul) and postgraduate degree in Artificial Intelligence and Machine Learning by the same institution.

-And doing postgraduate studies in Artificial Intelligence and Machine Learning at the same institution.
+And studying a new postgraduate course in Quantum Computing at Universidade Anhembi Morumbi

-**Background in:** Python language and Machine Learning applications.
+**Background in:** Python language, basic domain in SQL for database query and advanced techniques in Artificial Intelligence & Machine Learning applications

 **Link:**